internetarchive/dweb-mirror/INSTALLATION-dev.md

 ## Automatic Installation

-The easiest way to install is to use the installation script, if it fails on your platform, it should exit at the failing step, and you can edit it and run it again.
+The easiest way to install is to use [./install_dev.sh](./install_dev.sh), the installation script.
+If it fails on your platform, it should exit at the failing step, and you can edit it and run it again, and contribute your improvements.

 ```
 curl -o- -L https://unpkg.com/@internetarchive/dweb-mirror/install_dev.sh | bash